Making the right choice for you and your money

 Can I save regularly?

 Yes you can.
 Most of our savings accounts allow you to make regular deposits by Direct Debit or as and when you choose.
-The only accounts which don't are our fixed term accounts where you can deposit a single amount when you open the account and leave it for a defined fixed term.

 What are your interest rates?